-• Length of presentation exceeds the assigned time limits by more than 25%, or speaker manages to observe time limit with dropping substantial parts of the presentation Interaction: The presenter is able to respond to questions, but the answers are not always clear and to point, thereby demonstrating solid knowledge of the narrower subject covered by the project; • Responses are informed and conventional, and may sometimes contain errors, gaps of inconsistencies that affect the audience's appreciation of the project;On minor points speaker finds it challenging to express disagreement in a professional manner due to lack of access to relevant, up-to-date or accurate information. В- Organization and structure: • Introduction addresses the background and importance of the capstone project (not limited to the capstone thesis) in a satisfactory manner terms; una structure.
-Introduction states the central problem and sets out the framework for the presentation in satisfactory manner, with notable vagueness, gaps or uncertainty on one or more key points; Key information presented in an accessible manner throughout the presentation, with notable gaps, errors and repetitions interfering with the overall logic of the presentation; • Terminology is presented, yet it remains unclear even on some key points; • Primary and secondary sources covered are often not relevant to the points made; • Points made frequently do not reflect their relative importance to the overall project.
-Content and • Presentation explains reasons for choosing the problem selected for the capstone academic project, for the selected methodology and its application only in part, or in generic merit: terms that do not address the unique aspects of the problem covered by capstone project, prompting follow up questions; • Justification of comparative case studies is generic, inconsistent or contradictory; • Presentation identifies some relevant accounts in the literature, but does not cover them to a sufficient depth or degree; • Several relevant primary or secondary sources are missing or not treated to adequate depth or degree; • Presentation contains accurate, up-to-date and relevant data and information, with ambiguity, or regular gaps or errors that effect the overall conclusions of the project negatively; • Presentation demonstrates some good knowledge of the specific issues covered by the capstone project, with notable gaps and errors.
-Conclusions • Not all the conclusions of the presentation are related to the material presented. and results: • A "take-away" message can only be identified with major difficulties • Recommendations are generic, often not relevant to the overall project or are inconsistent on a few points.
-Presentation Speaker is often unclear or difficult to understand; skills: • If slides are used, presenter relies on them heavily, with often reading them out, or presentation regularly departs from the slides or easily loses track of slides to the point where slides get in the way of getting the speaker's message across; • Mostly good language skills, with regular errors, filler words ("umm," "like," etc.) or informalities that make it difficult to follow the speaker at times; • Little or no eye contact with audience. • Length of presentation exceeds the assigned time limits by more than 25%, or speaker manages to observe time limit with significantly departing from the presentation.
+• Length of presentation exceeds the assigned time limits by more than 25%, or speaker lata and stines. manages to observe time limit with dropping substantial parts of the presentation Interaction: • The presenter is able to respond to questions, but the answers are not always clear and to point, thereby demonstrating solid knowledge of the narrower subject covered by the project; • Responses are informed and conventional, and may sometimes contain errors, gaps or inconsistencies that affect the audience's appreciation of the project; • On minor points speaker finds it challenging to express disagreement in a professional - 0 manner due to lack of access to relevant, up-to-date or accurate information.
+B- Organization and structure: • Introduction addresses the background and importance of the capstone project (not una structure. limited to the capstone thesis) in a satisfactory manner terms; • Introduction states the central problem and sets out the framework for the presentation in satisfactory manner, with notable vagueness, gaps or uncertainty on one or more key points; • Key information presented in an accessible manner throughout the presentation, with notable gaps, errors and repetitions interfering with the overall logic of the presentation; • Terminology is presented, yet it remains unclear even on some key points; Primary and secondary sources covered are often not relevant to the points made; Paints and the ground of the primary and the ground of the ground o Points made frequently do not reflect their relative importance to the overall project.
+Content and Presentation explains reasons for choosing the problem selected for the capstone academic project, for the selected methodology and its application only in part, or in generic merit: terms that do not address the unique aspects of the problem covered by capstone project, prompting follow up questions; Justification of comparative case studies is generic, inconsistent or contradictory; Description identifies a great relevant associated in the literature, but does not expense. • Presentation identifies some relevant accounts in the literature, but does not cover them to a sufficient depth or degree; • Several relevant primary or secondary sources are missing or not treated to adequate depth or degree; • Presentation contains accurate, up-to-date and relevant data and information, with ambiguity, or regular gaps or errors that effect the overall conclusions of the project negatively; Presentation demonstrates some good knowledge of the specific issues covered by the capstone project, with notable gaps and errors.
+Conclusions Not all the conclusions of the presentation are related to the material presented. and results: • A "take-away" message can only be identified with major difficulties Recommendations are generic, often not relevant to the overall project or are inconsistent on a few points.
+Presentation Speaker is often unclear or difficult to understand; skills: • If slides are used, presenter relies on them heavily, with often reading them out, or presentation regularly departs from the slides or easily loses track of slides to the point where slides get in the way of getting the speaker's message across; • Mostly good language skills, with regular errors, filler words ("umm," "like," etc.) or informalities that make it difficult to follow the speaker at times; Little or no eye contact with audience. • Length of presentation exceeds the assigned time limits by more than 25%, or speaker manages to observe time limit with significantly departing from the presentation.
 Interaction: The presenter is not able to respond to questions adequately on minor points, .
-The presenter is not able to respond to questions adequately on minor points, .
-Responses are informed, though sometimes generic, or contain errors, gaps or inconsistencies that affect the audience's appreciation of the project; 1
+Responses are informed, though sometimes generic, or contain errors, gaps or inconsistencies that affect the audience's appreciation of the project; and the state of t